tech-med/medlearnity.com/src/content/wpPages/services/admissions/residency-admissions/index.md

 ---
 title: 'Residency Admissions &#038; Match Consulting'
 pubDate: 2020-05-21
 description: 'Our residency admissions package is comprehensive.
-We provide invaluable guidance on everything you need to know, from your match list and ERAS application'
+We provide invaluable guidance on everything you need to know, from your match list and ERAS application.'
 ---

 ## Our residency admissions package is comprehensive.
 We provide invaluable guidance on everything you need to know, from your match list and ERAS application to your personal statement and interviewing.